 Eastern Missouri Group E-Sierrascape

-There were 19 of us who showed up on various days Oct 23rd thru Oct 31st for trail building on the Blair Creek Section.
+19 intrepid volunteers showed up on Oct 23rd thru Oct 31st for trail building on the Blair Creek Section of the Ozark Trail.
 Another member showed up to visit and bring food!

-During that week I only got to know a mile or 2 of the 14 mile section the Sierra Club maintains, but I am eager to see more of it.
+During that week we only got to know a mile or 2 of the 14 mile section the Sierra Club maintains, but we are eager to see more of it.
 The whole Blair Creek Section from Highway 72 to Highway 106 at Owls Bend (Powder Mill Ferry) on the Current River is about 26.5 miles and one of the earliest sections of the Ozark Trail to be developed.
 It offers outstanding views of the Current River as well as springs, creeks, fens, well-managed forests, and old fields.
 The area's scenery is unmatched anywhere else on the Ozark Trail.

 Look for Bob Gestel's kudos to the folks who helped during Work Week in the upcoming SierraScape and click here to see some amazing photos from the trailbuilding week.